 Like the best things in Tunisia, once you find the entrance things open up into something special and Dar Sebastian lives up to this as once you pay your money (over three 3 dinars each) you wander into the gardens down a series of paths.

 These paths have some artistic graffiti on them which looks like a recent addition (2008).

 AS you can see the paths are not so wonderfully looked after.
 Indeed, walking up to the house you get the feeling that Sebastian should have sacked his gardener though I get the feeling that he probably spent more money on it then.
 So far I was impressed by the plot of land but thought with a bit of love this preamble to the house could be lovely.

 Just as I was beginning to get that feeling that this was going to be be underwhelming the house itself came to view and I immediately felt better.

 The house itself is just what I look for in a Tunisian house, simple, clean and elegant in proportion.
-In stark contrast with the Dubai monsters being built in many neighborhoods around Tunisia, less is indeed more.
+In stark contrast with the Dubai style monsters being built in many neighbourhoods around Tunisia, less is indeed more.

 Lovely white door

 Before entering the house we thought we would make the most of the lovely weather and have a walk through the gardens.
 The villa is in an excellent position and I would love to have a plot like this to build my house which must have been the thought in the mind of Mr Sebastian when he chose the location for the house.